-Wasp Pest Control
+Wasp Pest Removal

 - Examination - This involves thoroughly inspecting the property.

-- Documentation - For full compliance and documentation especially in commercial establishments.
+- Documentation - For full compliance and documentation, especially in commercial establishments.

 - Education - Getting the support of the property owner is crucial when it comes to removing pests.
-We'll sit down with you to discuss how we can help each other remove pests in your property.
+We'll sit down with you to discuss how we can help each other remove pests on your property.

 - Finding the best control method - This involves determining the right pest control solution.